kvnang/frkennyang/app/[lang]/about/about-website.md

 ## About This Website

-After spending over a year on various social media platforms, I came to realize their limitations.
-I wanted a space where I could share my thoughts more deeply and better proclaim Christ to those around me.

-That’s why I created this personal website.
-It was beautifully designed in 2021 by [Kevin Ang](https://www.kevinang.com/), a professional developer with extensive experience working with Catholic institutions and beyond.
+This website was designed in 2021 by [Kevin Ang](https://www.kevinang.com/), a senior web engineer at [Longbeard](https://www.longbeard.com/).
+He’s also behind [Magisterium AI](https://www.magisterium.com/)—well worth a look.